 Pozzoli’s intent is to capture atmospheres in artisans’ everyday working life, getting close enough to photograph their essence.
 The images are not documenting the actions, the process of making a piece, but they want to create a metaphorical image, rich in symbols and well composed.
 The result is a combination of colors and lights, objects, details and traces that captures the work, evoking the time passed working, the passion and strength that the Masters need to achieve the goal of making beautiful and timeless objects.

-Handmade Korean Way is composed of medium format film photographs, taken in 2010 in different provinces and towns in South Korea: Seoul, Daegu, Soung-Nam city, An-dong, Mungyeong, Icheon.
+Handmade Korean Way is composed of medium format film photographs, taken in 2010 in different provinces and towns in South Korea: Seoul, Daegu, Seongnam, Icheon, Mungyeong, Andong, Gyeonggi, Gyeongsang.

 A limited edition of 50 copies artist's book including 10 plates was conceived by the author and self-published in 2012.